-#500 SENIOR SEMINAR Credit: 1.00 Year Prerequisite: Senior Standing Grade: 12 No Fee management, financial responsibility, ACT/SAT preparation, college and career research and financial aid (FAFSA).
+#500 SENIOR SEMINAR Credit: 1.00 Year Prerequisite: Senior Standing Grade: 12 No Fee

+This course is designed to prepare students to achieve post-secondary success as they transition from high school to the workforce, career training or college.
+Topics of study will include speaking skills, time management, financial responsibility, ACT/SAT preparation, college and career research and financial aid (FAFSA).
 Additionally, students will prepare resumes and references and have the opportunity to go on college visits.
 Students enrolled in this course are strongly encouraged to participate in Senior Project.